pmelchior/usrp-sciprog/day1/1-terminal-and-cmd-line.md

 	Enter passphrase (empty for no passphrase):

-At this you NEED to type a passphrase that you will be able to remember.
+At this point, you NEED to type a passphrase that you will be able to remember.
 You will be asked to enter your passphrase twice, and something like this will appear:

 	Your identification has been saved in /Users/remy/.ssh/id_rsa.
 	Your public key has been saved in /Users/remy/.ssh/id_rsa.pub.